Scientific Update | September 2017

 Treating cartilage and subchondral bone defects typically encompass both biologic as well as structural components.

-- Biological aspects typically include: Marrow Stimulation efforts such as, K-Wire Drilling, Micro-Fracturing, Nano-Fracturing, Core Decompression or additive therapies such as autologous PRP Injections, Adipose deviations, and Bone Marrow Cell Injections.
+- Biological aspects typically include: Marrow Stimulation efforts such as, K-Wire Drilling, Micro-Fracturing, Nano-Fracturing, Core Decompression or additive therapies such as autologous PRP Injections, Adipose derivations, and Bone Marrow Cell Injections.

 - Subchondroplasty aspects range from Cement Injections, Allograft Transplantation, ACI Procedures, Bone Marrow Cell Graft Injections, Iliac Crest (Tibia) Bone Grafting options.